summerlis/mcl_upgraded_smithing_table/README.md

 Replace the `_mcl_upgrade_item_material` paramter to the upgrade material to use.
 For example, to upgrade a wood sword to stone sword, this paramater would be "mcl_core:cobble".
 The upgrade material should also be in the `upgrade_material` group for this to work.

 Replace the `_mcl_upgrade_item_name` paramter in the following pattern: first part is the material type for item the line is in; while the second line is the material type of the upgraded item.
-For example, to upgrade a wood sword to stone sword, the defintion would be {"wood", "stone"}.
+For example, to upgrade a wood sword to stone sword, the defintion would be `{"wood", "stone"}`.

 ## License
 GNU General Public License